 Consumer reviews, for example, while a good barometer for a product’s performance, tend to be very subjective, to lack context, to often be driven by practical mistakes that the consumers themselves make, to offer incomplete information, to be affected by various external circumstances, and so on, and so on.

 Industrial reviews by professionals, on the other hand, tend to feature much more information but are also often biased toward some products and against others.

 Still, both types of reviews can be very useful when used in conjunction and especially when you read a large enough quantity of them.
 With each subsequent review, you’ll start to get a more and more clear picture of how things are and which products are worth your attention and which – not so much.
 Hopefully, our best-of list will also provide you with such clarity and help you make the right decision.

-Bait stations can also have different functions, depending on their “interior” – some may be designed to work with rodent bait pellets, while others – with blocks or chunks.
+Bait stations can also have different functions, depending on their “interior” – some may be designed to work with mouse pellets, while others – with blocks or chunks.
 Additionally, some are meant to incentivize the rodent to get the bait and take it out of the bait stations, while others are meant to keep the bait inside.
-Either way, as long as the bait is out of the reach of pets and children, the station is doing its job.
+Either way, as long as the poison is out of the reach of pets and children, the station is doing its job.

 What about DIY mouse and rat baits?

 DIY rat and mouse baits are not only not unheard of but to the contrary – humanity has made and used them for thousands of years up until now.
 Making a DIY rat bait is fairly easy – all you need is some strong mice poison and a delicious and high on protein treat to put the poison in.
 Things such as peanut butter, cheese, marshmallows, gumdrops, beef jerky, or even nesting materials such as yarns, twine or dental floss can all make for good baits and lures for your mouse poison.